DMcP89/harambot/README.md

-    /stats "Player Name"            - Returns the details of the given player /trade                          - Create poll for latest trade for league approval /matchups                       - Returns the current weeks matchups /waiver                         - Returns the waiver wire tranasactions from the previous 24 hours /configure                      - Configure the bot for your guild /reports                        - Set what channel transaction reports should be sent to.
+    /stats "Player Name"            - Returns the details of the given player /trade                          - Create poll for latest trade for league approval /matchups                       - Returns the current weeks matchups /waiver days                    - Returns the waiver wire tranasactions from the previous number of days /configure                      - Configure the bot for your guild /reports                        - Set what channel transaction reports should be sent to.